What this blog is all about (in Portuguese). For English, please scroll down.

 Interministerial Working Group on Ageing, Portuguese Government (Jun.
 2001 – Aug.
 2002)

-Guest Editor (along with Feliciano Villar Posada and Maria João Bárrios) for a Special Number of the Journal Ciências e Políticas Públicas on Population Ageing and Public Policies [forthcoming in 2020].
+Guest Editor (along with Maria João Bárrios and Feliciano Villar) for a Special Number of the Journal Ciências e Políticas Públicas on Population Ageing and Public Policies (2020)

 Refereeing / Reviewing